-In practice, within the framework of Art.
+Within the framework of Art.
 123(2) and Art.
 82, Rule 137(5) should be construed as permitting any limitation of searched subject-matter which is unitary with the originally claimed subject-matter, irrespective of whether the technical feature(s) used for the limitation has/have been searched.

-Therefore, an objection under Rule 137(5) will normally arise if the applicant attempts to replace a technical feature contained in a claim with a different technical feature taken from the description.
+An objection under Rule 137(5) will normally arise if the applicant attempts to replace a technical feature contained in a claim with a different technical feature taken from the description.

-Similarly to this case, but in contrast to the situation discussed above (where the added technical feature makes a contribution to the effect(s) of the originally claimed invention(s)), an objection under Rule 137(5) would also arise if a technical feature taken from the description which has an effect unrelated to the effect(s) of the originally claimed invention(s) were added to a claim, except where the amendment does not result in a change in the general inventive concept.
-Such a situation could arise for instance if the original claims included a broad claim, the subject-matter of which was not new or did not involve an inventive step, but also included other claims defining one or more inventions, and a technical feature from the description which had an effect not mentioned in the original claims was added to that broad claim, such that there is lack of unity between the new limited claim and the claims originally present.
+An objection under Rule 137(5) would also arise if a technical feature taken from the description which has an effect unrelated to the effect(s) of the features of the originally claimed invention(s) were added to a claim.
+Such a situation could arise when the subject-matter originally claimed has to be amended in view of a novelty or inventive step objection resulting from a broad claim formulation and when the original broad claim is restricted by the addition of a technical feature from the description which had an effect not related to the effects of the features already present in the original set of claims, such that there is lack of unity between the new limited claim and the claims originally present.